 Internal decorations

-Repair category 1
+Repair category 2

-Notes The property is in basic decorative order.
+Notes The property is in fair decorative order.

 Cellars

 Repair category N/A

-Notes Not applicable.
+Notes

 Electricity

-Repair category 2
+Repair category 1

-Notes Sections of the electrical system are on semi modern/older lines, including the fuseboxes.
-The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
-It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+Notes The Institution of Engineering and Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with IET regulations.